-090. Developmental English (5):
+090. Developmental English (5).

 Elements of English grammar and composition for special writing deficiencies.
-Only the grades "S" (Satisfactory) and "U" (Unsatisfactory) will be assigned.
+Only the grades 'S' (Satisfactory) and 'U' (Unsatisfactory) will be assigned.
 This course will not substitute for EH 101 or EH 102.
 Credit for EH 090 is in addition to the minimum degree requirements.

-101. English Composition I (5):
+101. English Composition I (5).
+Pr., adequate performance on departmental tests or passing EH 090.

-Pr. adequate performance on departmental tests or passing EH 090.
 The essentials of composition and rhetoric.

 101H.
-English Composition I, Honors Section (5):
+English Composition I, Honors Section (5).
+Pr., permission of instructor .